moliver28/research-handbook/content/job-families/finance/it-systems-engineer.md

 - Experience working with CI/CD tools and Git
 - Ability to use GitLab

-## Levels

-### IT Systems Engineer (Intermediate)

-#### Job Grade

-The IT Systems Engineer is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Responsibilities

-The IT Systems Engineers share the same responsibilities outlined above.

-#### Requirements

-The IT Systems Engineer position has all the same requirements as the ones outlined above plus the following:

-- 5+ years of experience in IT in a high growth Software as a service (SaaS) environment
-- 3+ years of experience in user support in a cloud-first modern IT environment
-- Experience with security information and event management (SIEM) tools like Splunk or ElasticSearch
-- Knowledge of identity and access management
-- Knowledge in one of the following scripting languages - Python or Ruby
-- Knowledge of container and microservice technologies

 ### Senior IT Systems Engineer

 #### Senior IT Systems Engineer Job Grade

-The Senior IT Systems Engineer is a [grade 7](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior IT Systems Engineer is a [grade 7](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

 #### Senior IT Systems Engineer Responsibilities

-The Senior IT Systems Engineer has all the same responsibilities as the intermediate position plus the following:
+The Senior IT Systems Engineer has all the same responsibilities as the IT Systems Engineer position plus the following:

 - Provide senior level technical guidance and serve as an escalation point for engineering and Security teams
 - Provide senior level direction to the Information Technology team, assist with mentoring and providing technical guidance to more junior staff members